Marlins vs Guardians: Odds, Spread, and Total

 Marlins vs Guardians Predictions and Picks

 Kyle Stowers leads the team in homers and RBIs.
-In Game 1, he went 0 for 2.
-During this brief skid, the pitching has been poor in three games, and the offense has only scored one run in two of them.
-The Marlins' starting pitcher is Eury Perez, who has a 4-3 record and a 3.25 ERA.
-He has three quality starts this season, all of which were shutouts.
+In Game 2, he had two hits and one RBI.
+Miami will look for another complete effort in the series finale.
+The Marlins' starting pitcher is Edward Cabrera, who is 6-5, with a 3.08 ERA.
+He has six quality starts this season and four straight games allowing one run or less.

 Jose Ramirez currently leads the team in batting average, home runs, and RBIs.
-In Game 1, he got three hits, including two home runs and two RBIs.
-For the past week, this team has been playing well on both sides of the ball and has found itself in the wild-card race.
-The Guardians' starting pitcher is Gavin Williams, who is 7-4 with a 3.17 ERA.
-He had 10 quality starts this season and recently nearly pitched a no-hitter against the New York Mets.
+In Game 2, he had one hit.
+Cleveland pitching looks to bounce back in Game 3 and get some early offense again.
+The Guardians' starting pitcher is Tanner Bibee, who is 8-9, with a 4.53 ERA.
+He has seven quality starts this season, but has given up four runs in three straight starts.